What is Kinesio® Tape made from?

 But all of this wouldn’t mean much if it didn’t actually work – and this is where Kinesio® Tape really shines.
 Due to it’s specific stretch and recoil properties that are completely different to all of the other generics, it is the only tape that is guaranteed to work with the Kinesio® Taping Method and achieve the clinical results that therapists require for their clients.

-What is the difference between the pink, blue, black, beige and white colours
+What is the difference between the colours?

 Short answer: Nothing, it’s just a different colour dye used in the manufacturing process.